arfc/moltres/doc/content/getting_started/installation.md

 -j8`.
 Note that you should replace `8` with the number of processors available on your machine.

+If you encounter any problems with installation, please post on our [GitHub Discussions](https://github.com/arfc/moltres/discussions) page along with the full error message so that we can help you troubleshoot your installation.

 ## 4. Running Moltres Simulations

-If you have successfully compiled Moltres, you should have a `moltres-opt` executable in the `~\projects\moltres` directory.
-To run your input file, use the following command:
+If you have successfully completed the previous step, you should have a `moltres-opt` executable in the `~\projects\moltres` directory.
+To run a Moltres input file, use the following command:

 ```bash
 ~/projects/moltres/moltres-opt -i input-file.i